For more information, call Walter Ellard, iDemand Energy Storage CEO, on his cell phone, 858-837-4755.

 Under development for nearly a year and a half, the new charge controller, which eliminates AC loss, is expected to go on the market in mid-June.
 It is best suited for large scale commercial and industrial operations that use a vast amount of electricity.

-Trejo and Ellard, both C-10 electricians with a combined 30 years of experience, concentrate on making a powerful lineup of residential and commercial batteries that are easy to install and carry a 25-year warranty.
+Ellard, C-10 electrician with a combined 30 years of experience, concentrate on making a powerful lineup of residential and commercial batteries that are easy to install and carry a 10,000 cycle warranty.

 The iDES3 battery lineup includes the 9-36 kilowatt hour Echo Indoor series suitable for most residential needs, the 9-72 kWh Echo Outdoor and 36-108 kWh Indoor/Outdoor Alpha.
 Commercial systems include the 36-108 kWh Indoor/Outdoor Alpha, and the Mega, the smallest of which comes in at 500 kWh, and can be customized in 108 kWh increments.
 They are all comprised of fifth-generation lithium iron phosphate, LiFePO4, prismatic cell technology, which is safe and will not self-ignite.